cowrywise/embed-node/README.md

 ## API

 All methods return a `<Promise>`, hence you can use `.then` or `await`.
-All calls are done by Axios.
+All network calls are made with Axios.

 ## Methods